ruishanteo/cheatsheets/notes/cs2106/cs2106-notes.md

 -   System calls

+    -   System calls are dependent on the operating system
     -   Application program interface (API) to OS
         -   Provides way of calling facilities/ services in kernel
         -   Not the same as normal function call (have to change from user mode to kernel mode)

-    1. User program invokes the library call (normal function call)
+    1. User program invokes the library call (normal function call, which are programming language dependent)
     2. Library call (usually in assembly code) places the system call number in a designated location E.g. Register
     3. Library call executes a special instruction to switch from user mode to kernel mode (commonly known as TRAP)
     4. Now in kernel mode, the appropriate system call handler is determined: